-A 2014 survey conducted by the National Coalition for the Homeless (NCH) and George Washington University found that out of 142 individuals experiencing homelessness, 132 claimed they had been discriminated against because of their homeless status.
+A survey conducted by the National Coalition for the Homeless (NCH) and George Washington University in 2014 found that out of 142 individuals experiencing homelessness, 132 claimed they had been discriminated against because of their homeless status.

-Therefore this bill amends the Human Rights Act of 1977 to add homelessness as a protected class to help eradicate discrimination for individuals experiencing homelessness in employment, in places of public accommodation, in educational institutions, in public service, and in housing and commercial space.
+This bill amends the Human Rights Act of 1977 to add homelessness as a protected class to help eradicate discrimination for individuals experiencing homelessness in housing, employment, public accommodation, educational institutions, public service, and commercial space.

-The bill is aptly named the Michael A. Stoops Anti-Discrimination Amendment Act of 2017 to honor the life and legacy of a person who was a long-time advocate for the rights of individuals experiencing homelessness and a tireless warrior for overcoming income inequality.
+It is named the Michael A. Stoops Anti-Discrimination Amendment Act of 2019 to honor the life and legacy of a person who was a long-time advocate for the rights of individuals experiencing homelessness and a tireless warrior for overcoming income inequality.

-During his 67 years of life, Michael was able to accomplish many great things on behalf of individuals experiencing homelessness.
+During his 67 years of life, Michael was able to accomplish many great feats on behalf of individuals experiencing homelessness.

 In the 1980s, he help founded the National Coalition for the Homeless.

-Later, he pushed the standards of living for homeless people by organizing over 100,000 people to join the “End Homelessness Now!
+Later, he pushed the standards of living for homeless individuals by organizing over 100,000 people to join the “End Homelessness Now!
 Rally”.

-Unfortunately, tragedy struck in 2015.
+Unfortunately, in 2015 tragedy struck.
 Michael suffered a massive stroke, which caused him to be wheelchair bound and unable to speak.
-However, he still remained dedicated to his life’s mission until he passed away earlier this year.
+However, he still remained dedicated to his life’s mission until he passed away in 2017.